Cosmic Dynamics in Einstein-Cartan Theory: Analysing Hubble Tension through Curvature and Torsion field: Conclusions

 \section{Conclusions}

-In this paper, our primary work is to evaluate the plausibility of introducing torsion into the $\Lambda$CDM model.
+In this paper, our primary work is to evaluate the plausibility of introducing torsion into the $\Lambda$CDM model (\citealt{Anselmi_2023}).
 By solving the ECKS equations, torsion is incorporated into the cosmological dynamical evolution equations, specifically the Friedmann equations, in a manner corresponding to spin.
 We apply Bayesian perspective supplemented with the MCMC method to constrain the parameters of this model.
-The following conclusions can be drawn:
+The following numerical conclusions can be drawn:

 (1).
-Under the condition $\Omega_{k} = 0$ and with BBN constraints ($\Omega_{b}h^{2}= 0.022353\pm 0.00033 $), we obtain $H = 67.6^{+2.1}_{-2.7} \ \mathrm{km\ s^{-1}} \mathrm{Mpc^{-1}} $ and $\alpha = 0.052^{+0.009}_{-0.007}$;
+Under the condition $\Omega_{k} = 0$ and with BBN constraints ($\Omega_{b}h^{2}= 0.022353\pm 0.00033 $), we obtain \\ $H = 67.6^{+2.1}_{-2.7} \ \mathrm{km\ s^{-1}} \mathrm{Mpc^{-1}} $ and $\alpha = 0.052^{+0.009}_{-0.007}$;

 (2).
-Allowing $\Omega_{k}$ to vary freely, with the same constraint in 1, we obtain $H = 66.2^{+4.4}_{-2.9}\\ \mathrm{km\ s^{-1}} \mathrm{Mpc^{-1}} $, $\alpha = 0.061^{+0.024}_{-0.036}$ and $\Omega_{k} = -0.13^{+0.54}_{-0.36}$;
+Allowing $\Omega_{k}$ to vary freely, with the same constraint in 1, we obtain $H = 66.2^{+4.4}_{-2.9} \mathrm{km\ s^{-1}} \mathrm{Mpc^{-1}} $, \\ $\alpha = 0.061^{+0.024}_{-0.036}$ and $\Omega_{k} = -0.13^{+0.54}_{-0.36}$;

 (3).
-When changing the constraint condition to the Planck 2018 observational results ($\Omega_{k}=0.0007\pm0.0019$), we get $H = 68.8^{+2.9}_{-4.2}\ \mathrm{km\ s^{-1}} \mathrm{Mpc^{-1}} $, $\alpha = -0.001^{+0.065}_{-0.101}$, and $\Omega_{k} = -0.07^{+0.49}_{-0.46}$.
+When changing the constraint condition to the Planck 2018 observational results ($\Omega_{k}=0.0007\pm0.0019$), we get $H = 68.8^{+2.9}_{-4.2}\ \mathrm{km\ s^{-1}} \mathrm{Mpc^{-1}} $, $\alpha = -0.001^{+0.065}_{-0.101}$, and \\ $\Omega_{k} = -0.07^{+0.49}_{-0.46}$.

 It can be observed that the estimated values of the Hubble parameter and the associated standard deviations under the three conditions show very little difference.
 This is to be expected, as current observational results suggest that both torsion and curvature density parameters can only fluctuate around very small values.
 If the constraints in this study had not constrained on these two parameters, the differences in the Hubble parameter estimates would not be so small.
 However, the results for the parameter $\alpha$, which represents torsion, are distinct, showing correlations with the constraints themselves.
 Then, focusing on the curvature density parameter $\Omega_{k}$, aside from case 1 where it is directly set to 0, all other predictions for $\Omega_{k}$ yield negative values.
 This suggests that under this model, an open universe with a hyperbolic spatial structure is more likely to appear.
+In the future, based on this property, we can modify the geometric configuration of large-scale structures, obtain the optical information at each point of the structure through cosmological simulations, and compare it with actual observational data to verify whether the universe has a hyperbolic geometric structure.